arnaud-dezandee/cucumber-mink/STEPS.md

 #####`/^the "([^"]*)" element should exist$/`
 #####`/^the "([^"]*)" element should not exist$/`

-Assert if at least one element is existing by given selector
+Assert if at least one element is existing by given selector.

 ``` gherkin
 And the "h2.content-subhead" element should exist